NoahBurkholder/wiki-noah/git.md

 ```
 Do you have to follow this outlined protocol for every project?
 No, but in a professional environment working on an official product, this is a huge skill which multiple specialists have explained to me 'is important in the biz.'

+> "This is important in the biz."

+-- Guy who taught me about release management.

 ### Merging

 The [.gitignore](.gitignore) file that should be packed into the Unity project folder will take care of the nasty Unity related merge problems that you ideally should never have to encounter. **Trust me, you'll really want this.** The alternative is adding thousands of temporary files to your repository which would normally be deleted.